leeandher/100DaysOfCode/log.md

 **Topics**: Navigation animations, and the Twitter API!

 **Thoughts**: Today was Thanksgiving in Canada, so I didn't get a whole lot done, but I still managed to accomplish some JS30 and got a good intro to the twitter API.
-I don't know how I'm going to make a CLI for it in Node, but atleast I have the idea!
+I don't know how I'm going to make a CLI for it in Node, but at least I have the idea!

 **Links**: [JS30/26][js30r], [Twitter from CLI Repository][tcli]